 Examples of Gateway Board Games

-Everyone is familiar with the concept of laying dominoes, thus the idea of laying them around your castle will be natural.
+Everyone is familiar with the concept of laying dominoes, thus the idea of placing them around your castle will be natural.
 Selecting the next tile will introduce the players to the concept of variable turn order.

 On top of that, the scoring rules are simple (connected tiles X crowns on them), allowing players to quickly understand the winning strategy.
 The art is very colorful, with wooden meeples, and the price is quite affordable.

 The game is about collecting various dishes which score points at certain combinations.
-I.e. you need pairs of Tempura, triplets of Sashimi, Nigiri scores more when combined with Wasabi card, and so on.
+I.e. you need pairs of Tempura, triplets of Sashimi, Nigiri scores more when combined with a Wasabi card, and so on.
 Card drafting and set collection at its most primal form.
 And it will make you visit a Japanese restaurant! 🙂

 Ticket to Ride

-If we take the already familiar card drafting and set collecting and expand a bit on it, adding a map and network building mechanics, then we get Ticket to Ride.
+If we take the already familiar card drafting and set collecting and expand a bit on it, adding a map and network-building mechanics, then we get Ticket to Ride.
 Who doesn’t love trains?

 The easy-to-understand ideas of collecting cards of a certain color and converting them to a train track of that color on the map have cemented this title into The go-to game for new players

 Many editions are available with different maps: the original USA map, Europe, Nordic Countries, New York, London, you name it.
-A simplified version (not that the original is overly complicated) for pre-school children is also available as Ticket to Ride: First Journey.
+A simplified version (not that the original is overly complicated) for preschool children is also available as Ticket to Ride: First Journey.